-All that remains, is for builders and other contractors to quote in an effort to ensure that it is their business, rather than their competitors, that lands the construction contract.
+All that remains is for builders and other contractors to quote in an effort to ensure that it is their business, lands the construction contract.

-To do that, they consult a professional build estimator to pull together a comprehensive and accurate estimate covering: materials, equipment costs, and labour.
+To do that, they consult a professional online estimator to pull together a comprehensive and accurate estimate covering: materials, equipment costs, and labour.

 In other words, they’re one of the final pieces of the puzzle in construction project planning.

 What Are Cost Plans in the Construction Industry?